ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-gb.md

 More than a simple Docker container images, Trivy can now scan a wide range of different data like Kubernetes clusters.

-For your information, trivy is a read-only tool, it only retrieves informations in order to help you to securize and sanitize your cluster, it does not modify or delete resources on a Kubernetes cluster.
+For your information, Trivy is a read-only tool, it only retrieves informations in order to help you to securize and sanitize your cluster, it does not modify or delete resources on a Kubernetes cluster.

 Read more about [Trivy](https://aquasecurity.github.io/trivy/v0.28.1/docs/).